elkhorn-heavy/walkthroughs/overthewire/bandit/level_07.md

 [REMOVED: BANDIT7 PASSWORD]
 bandit6@bandit:~$
 ```

+Note that only `|` is needed for the second pipe, as `stderr` lines are already
+put into `stdout` by the previous `|&`.
+Note that it wouldn't be incorrect to
+use `|&` for the second pipe - it just isn't strictly necessary.

 To confirm that the password is correct, disconnect from the server and then
 reconnect using the `bandit7` user and the found password (`/etc/issue` and